Hungarian pengő: End of the pengő

 On 11 July 1946, the Hungarian National Bank released the last pengő banknotes, for 100 million B-pengős (×10^20 = 100 quintillion); the Bank also printed banknotes for one billion B-pengős (×10^21 = one sextillion), but they never entered circulation.
 The last adópengő banknote, for 100000000 adópengős, followed on 25 July, and was equal to 200 octillion pengős (2e29 = 200 billion billion billion) on 31 July.

 Ultimately, only a new currency could stabilize the country's financial situation.
 On 1 August 1946, Hungary reintroduced the forint at a ratio of 400 octillion pengős to 1 (4e29 = 400 billion billion billion), dropping 29 zeroes from the old currency, or 200000000 adópengős to 1.

 According to Bomberger and Makinen, the circulation of regular pengő notes peaked at around 76 septillion pengős (7.6e25 = 76 million billion billion) on 15 July 1946.
 The conversion rate therefore reduced the peak value of all circulating pengő notes to 0.019 fillér (19/100000 forint), allowing the Hungarian National Bank to start over without having to redeem regular pengő notes.
 By contrast, the largest tax bill in circulation (100000000 adópengős) was worth 50 fillérs each, and remained in circulation for a short time after the reform.

-The reform also attempted to reduce the risk of hyperinflation on the forint, by setting the exchange rate for gold at 13.21 forints per gram: however, nobody could convert forints at that rate.
+The reform also attempted to reduce the risk of hyperinflation on the forint, by setting the exchange rate for gold at 13.21 forints per gram: however, no means of conversion to forints at that rate were recorded to be in use at that time.